-A gym name isn’t something you can easily change if you get tired of it, or think of something better.
+A gym name or product brand isn’t something you can easily change if you get tired of it, or think of something better.
 It’s ingrained into so many aspects of your fitness business; the logo, signage, website, customer’s first impression – it’s arguably the single most important element in your brand.

 It’s crucial to put in the work in up front and get it right first time.
 Spending a little extra time to choose the perfect name can have a huge impact on the initial success of your business, as well as saving you headaches down the road.

 Of course, there’s a flipside too… Taking a long time to come up with the perfect gym name can delay all the other aspects of setting up a new business… From registering your business as a legal entity, to securing a property lease, most steps require you to have a business name.

-So we’ve created this guide on how to choose a gym name which will make life easier.
-Whether you’re starting a CrossFit, boxing gym, or Pilates studio, it’ll show you:
+So we’ve created this guide on how to choose a fitness business or gym name which will make life easier.
+Whether you’re starting a CrossFit box, Pilates studio, or product company, it’ll show you:

 - How to get creative beyond the usual fitness business name ideas